gregori0o/python-project/readme.md

 ## Technologies

 The app was written in python.
-We use kivy module to create GUI and twisted module to connect devices.
+We used kivy module to create GUI and twisted module to connect devices.
+We used buildozer module to create android app.

 ## How to use